stefanwalther/qliksense-extension-tutorial/docs/03-Lets-Get-Started--Hello-World-Example.md

 }
 ```

-With this example with have also introduced something new, the usage of the layout object to get the unique Id of the current object (too prevent conflicts if you are using the same object several times on a sheet).
-We'll talk more about `layout` in the upcoming chapters.
+Reviewing this example you'll also recognize something new, the usage of the `layout` object to get the unique Id of the current object (too prevent conflicts if you are using the same object several times on a sheet).
+We'll talk more about `layout` in upcoming chapters.

 **Performance Impact ?**
-Scared about the performance impact of the first approach, I was too, so I did some basic tests:
+Scared about the performance impact of the first approach?
+I was too, so I did some basic tests:
 http://jsperf.com/emptyorreuse

 I leave it to you whether you decide to go with better performance or better readability of your code ...

+> To improve readability of code examples in this tutorial I'll in general stick to the `empty()` pattern.